Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 │   │   │   ├── settings1.json
 │   │   └── setup.py
 │   └── Sample Benchmark B
+|   |   ├── README.md
 │       ├── benchmark_info.json                     *
 │       ├── implementation.py                       *
 │       └── settings                                *
 │       |   ├── settings1.json
 │       |   └── settings2.json
         └── setup.sh

 * Essential for executing benchmark
 ```
 To add a benchmark, create a directory in the benchmarks folder similar to the Sample Benchmark directory as shown above.
-An example can be found in  OpenForBC-Benchmark/benchmarks/dummy_benchmark/.
+An example can be found in the dummy benchmark [implementation](../benchmarks/dummy_benchmark/).

 -  The Benchmark implementation goes into ```implementation.py```.

 - Information about the benchmark is stored in ```benchmark_info.json``` with keys labeled as ```name```, ```description```,```implementation file``` and ```class name``` next to their corresponding values.

 - Settings associated with the benchmark are placed in the settings folder, to be saved as a JSON file.
 You can save more than one setting and select the one you want to run the benchmark with later when running the benchmark.

+* *Documentation.* As a bare minimum, add a README.md file that documents what the benchmark does and the settings.
+For more comprehensive documentation, you can create an additional doc/ folder and place there additional files.

 ## How the tool works